sagunms/CarND-Vehicle-Detection/README.md

 python main.py -m model.mdl -i project_video.mp4 -o annotated_project_video.mp4
 ```

+Project structure
 ---

-## Project structure

 ### Source Code
-The code is divided up into several files which are imported by model.py and main.py.
+The code is divided up into several files which are imported by `model.py` and `main.py`.
-* main.py - Takes input video file, input trained model and outputs annotated video without bounding boxes highlighting the detected vehicles.
+* `main.py` - Takes input video file, input trained model and outputs annotated video with bounding boxes highlighting the detected vehicles.
+Moreover, it also highlights the lane the vehicle is in due to the integration of lane detection library.
-* model.py - Reads vehicle and non-vehicle labelled images, extracts HOG features for both classes, splits features into training and validation datasets.
+* `model.py` - Reads vehicle and non-vehicle labelled images, extracts HOG features for both classes, splits features into training and validation datasets.
 Then, trains a pipeline consisting of StandardScaler and a Linear SVM classifier and saves the trained model as output.
-* vehicle_lib/config.py - Consists of configuration parameters such as colour space, HOG parameters, spatial size, histogram bins, sliding window parameters, and region of interest, etc.
+* `vehicle_lib/config.py` - Consists of configuration parameters such as colour space, HOG parameters, spatial size, histogram bins, sliding window parameters, and region of interest, etc.
-* vehicle_lib/vehicle_detect.py - Main class of the project which encapsulates sliding windows, feature generation, svm, remove duplicates and false positives, etc.
+* `vehicle_lib/vehicle_detect.py` - Main class of the project which encapsulates sliding windows, feature generation, svm, remove duplicates and false positives, etc.
-* vehicle_lib/feature_extract.py - Consists of functions related to feature extraction such as HOG features, spatial binning, colour histogram, etc.
+* `vehicle_lib/feature_extract.py` - Consists of functions related to feature extraction such as HOG features, spatial binning, colour histogram, etc.
-* vehicle_lib/window.py - Consists of functions related to sliding window traversal and predicting which patch of the video frame contains a vehicle using the trained SVM model.
+* `vehicle_lib/window.py` - Consists of functions related to sliding window traversal and predicting which patch of the video frame contains a vehicle using the trained SVM model.
-* vehicle_lib/heatmap.py - Class for stablising detected heatmaps.
+* `vehicle_lib/heatmap.py` - Class for stablising detected heatmaps.
 Maintains history of heat maps over multiple frames and takes aggregate of all frames.
-* vehicle_lib/utils.py - Consists of utility functions to display images, features, traverse through subdirectories to load training images.
+* `vehicle_lib/utils.py` - Consists of utility functions to display images, features, traverse through subdirectories to load training images.
-* vehicle_lib/debug.py - Some plotting functions the helped during debugging.
+* `vehicle_lib/debug.py` - Some plotting functions the helped during debugging.
+* `lane_lib/*` - Lane Detection library from my [Advanced Lane Finding](https://github.com/sagunms/CarND-Advanced-Lane-Lines) project.

 ### Miscellaneous Files
- * VehicleDetection.ipynb - Jupyter notebook for generating various stages of the project to assist this writeup.
-Images produced from this notebook can also be found at output_images/*.png
+ * `VehicleDetection.ipynb` - Jupyter notebook for generating various stages of the project to assist this writeup.
+Images produced from this notebook can also be found at `output_images/*.png`.
- * model.mdl - Trained model saved as the outcome of training the Linear SVM classifier from model.py.
+ * `model.mdl` - Trained model saved as the outcome of training the Linear SVM classifier from model.py.
 This file was then used in main.py to produce the annotated videos for demonstrating the working of my vehicle detection project.
+ * `calib.p` - Pickle file containing instrinc camera calibration matrix and distortion coefficient saved as the outcome of `CameraCalibrate` class used during the initialisation of the lane detection pipeline.
- * annotated_project_video.mp4 - The output of the vehicle detection project when processing against project_video.mp4 video stream.
+ * `annotated_project_video.mp4` - The output of the vehicle detection project when processing against project_video.mp4 video stream.
- * annotated_project_video_test.mp4 - The output of the vehicle detection project when processing against test_video.mp4 video stream.
+ * `annotated_project_video_test.mp4` - The output of the vehicle detection project when processing against test_video.mp4 video stream.
+ * `annotated_project_video_combined.mp4` - The output of the vehicle detection project when combined with lane finding project, and processing against `project_video.mp4` video stream.

+Algorithm
 ---

-## Histogram of Oriented Gradients (HOG) and other features
+### Histogram of Oriented Gradients (HOG) and other features

 First step is to extract the features used to train the classifier and then to classify the video frames.